 Instructions

-- Remove from the grill and let it rest for 15 minutes.
+- Remove the chicken from the grill and let it rest for 20 minutes to allow the juices to redistribute before carving and serving.

 Smoke On!